ultrasaurus/test-first-teaching/learn_ruby/index.md

 ## Course Outline

 Each course is different, so check with your instructor for details on the curriculum he or she has chosen.
-Here is a survey of a few of the chapters:
+Here is a survey of a few of the labs:

 * **hello**
   Gives you a feel for how to use these tests.